shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab02_Skills_and_Characteristics.md

-# Practice Lab 2 - Skills and characteristics
+# Practice Lab 2 - Skills and Characteristics

 ## Exercise 1 - Configure Dynamics 365 for Field Service Skills and Characteristics